-University of Chicago Library Exhibit & Collection IntegrationTemplate redesign, data migration, promotional marketing, and staff training.
+University of Chicago Library Exhibit & Collection IntegrationTemplate redesign, data integration, and staff training.

 Online exhibits were one-off microsites that involved creating new templates for each exhibit.
-This required expansive developer time and made the curators feel helpless in the creation of their exhibit.
-Separate templates also created incongruities between exhibits, leaving users confused when navigating between them.
-Information between exhibits was also siloed, not allowing us to easily connected to related collections or materials.
+This required expansive developer time, made the curators feel helpless in the creation of their exhibit, and resulted in incongruities between exhibits.
+Collections were of a same unique and siloed affair, not letting users see the full breadth of the University's collections.

 - Using Sass shade and tint variations, the curator is able to input one color hex in the CMS form and the Sass code will produce a color scheme for the entire web exhibit.